zingale/slack_grader/README.md

 A simple command-line tool for posting "+1" type grades to a slack chat, keeping a log for each student  for end-of-semester grades.

+# API token

+you need to create a slack API token.
+You create an App that is a "bot" and then under "OAuth & Permissions" you give it access to your workspace.

 # setup